-The value of the investments was £552.9m on 31 August 2023.
-This comprised £433.1m in the Securities Portfolio and £120.m in directly-held property.
-This is an increase of £298m over the past decade, of which £238m was attributable predominantly to underlying performance.
+The value of the investments was £570m on 31 August 2024.
+This comprised £443m in the Securities Portfolio and £127m in directly-held property.
+This is an increase of £273m over the past decade, of which £213m was attributable to underlying performance and very generous donations from Old Etonians and parents .
 The remaining £60m came from two private placements of bonds: one for £45m with a 45-year term issued in 2015 and one for £15m (part of a total £25m issuance) with a 45-year term issued in 2019.
 The Endowment Committee, supported by the Provost and Fellows, believes that the additional funds will earn returns which exceed the cost of borrowing, enhancing Eton's capacity to provide bursaries and support the capital expenditure programme.